 visitors what life looked like back in the Wild West.
 You will come

-across a working blacksmith shop, the original Wardville Courthouse, one-room schoolhouse and more.
+across a working blacksmith shop, the original Wardville Courthouse, a one-room schoolhouse, and more.
 Docents are available for tours.

 the story penned by Margaret Mitchell that she collected every